9IlyAss/ToDo_List/README.md

    This will strike through the task indicating it's completed.
 - Delete Task: Users can remove tasks from the list by clicking the "Delete" button next to each task.

-# Screenshots of the Project 📸
+# Screenshot of the Project 📸

 ![todolist](https://github.com/9IlyAss/ToDo_List/assets/154934525/81361bcc-eace-4d1b-a645-5d5c95963edc)